Obtain an LLC: Everything You Need to Know

 Certain states require an official announcement of LLC formation.
 This typically involves publishing a notice in local newspapers several times over a couple of weeks.
 After completion, the business will have to submit an "affidavit of publication" with the LLC office.

 Obtaining Licenses and Permits

 After completing the above steps, your LLC is officially formed, but before you can officially open for business, you will need to obtain any licenses or permits required for your type of business.

 If you need help with trying to obtain an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.